dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-servicebus.md

 > Note that all times are populated by the server and are not adjusted for clock skews.

+## Subscribing to a session enabled topic

+To subscribe to a topic that has [sessions enabled](https://learn.microsoft.com/en-us/azure/service-bus-messaging/message-sessions) you can provide the following properties in the subscription metadata.

+- `requireSessions (default: false)`
+- `sessionIdleTimeoutInSec (default: 60)`
+- `maxConcurrentSessions (default: 8)`

 ## Create an Azure Service Bus

 Follow the instructions [here](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal) on setting up Azure Service Bus Topics.